Sowing lawn seed in Spring

 What varieties are available?

-There are not as many varieties of seed as there are varieties of turf however there is still plenty to choose from, the most popular types being Bermuda Couch, Kikuyu, tall fescue, rye and bent grass.
+There are not as many varieties of seed as there are varieties of turf however there is still plenty to choose from, the most popular types being Bermuda Couch, Kikuyu, tall fescue, rye, blue and bent grass.
 You can buy these as pure varieties or as blended combinations.
 Kikuyu seed is often blended with fescue and couch seed is often blended with rye grass.
 These combinations complement each other and ensure a fast germination and even coverage.

 How much will it cost?

 Seed is typically be less than 10% of the cost of instant turf.
 Expect to pay around $20 for a kilogram of good quality, blended seed which will cover around 25 square metres.
 Turf to do the same area will cost $225-$300, depending on the variety.